chewiebug/GCViewer/README.md

 a user which is familiar with the text log files to find out more details about the events that occurred.

+### median, 75th...
+These columns show the median, 75th percentile etc.

 ### Gc pauses
 This are shows all stop-the-world pauses, that are not full gc pauses.